pr1u20/pyaocs/README.md

 # PyAOCS

-**PyAOCS** is a high-fidelity satellite simulation package designed for developing and testing **Attitude and Orbit Control System (AOCS)** algorithms.
+**PyAOCS** is a high-fidelity satellite simulation package designed for developing and testing **Attitude and Orbit Control Systems (AOCS)**.
 This Python package provides a realistic environment for engineers and researchers to experiment with satellite dynamics, making it a valuable tool for academic and industrial applications.
 PyAOCS was publicly released to support engineers in developing control algorithms and competing in the **AOCS Challenge**.

 ## Features